simrenmalikk/news-classification-nlp/README.md

 - Logistic Regression classifier

 ## Results
-The model achieves high accuracy (0.935) in classifying news articles into grouped categories.
+The model achieves high accuracy (0.935) in classifying news articles into two grouped categories.

-Some errors occur due to ambiguity and overlap between certain topics, but overall performance is strong.
+Some errors occur due to ambiguity and overlap between categories, but overall performance is strong.
 The high accuracy suggests that even simple models like Logistic Regression combined with TF-IDF can perform well on structured text classification tasks.

 ## Interpretation
 The model demonstrates that machine learning can effectively classify news articles based on their content.
 High accuracy indicates that different news categories contain distinct linguistic patterns that can be captured using simple NLP techniques.